eliotmartin/emhomelab/content/posts/creating-a-cloudflare-tunnel.md

     hidden: false # only hide on current single page
 ---
 ## The Problem
-Exposing some of my homelab services to the internet involves forwarding ports on my router (specifically 80 and 443) to the machines hosting them.
+Exposing some of my services to the internet involves forwarding ports on my router (specifically 80 and 443) to the machines hosting them.
 This is bad and makes me paranoid.
 I wanted to be able to reach these services from outside without compromising my networks security.

+---
 ## The Solution
 Set up a **Cloudflare Tunnel** and **NGINX Proxy Manager**

+---
 ### Cloudflare's Tunnel
 According to Cloudflare themselves, a **Cloudflare Tunnel**...